jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

 ## Wrap up

 Pod Security Admission is a promising new feature that provides an out-of-the-box way to allow users to improve the security posture of their workloads.
-Like any new enhancement that has matured to beta, we ask that you try it out, provide feedback, or share your experience via either raising a Github issue or joining SIG-auth community meetings.
+Like any new enhancement that has matured to beta, we ask that you try it out, provide feedback, or share your experience via either raising a Github issue or joining SIG Auth community meetings.
 It's our hope that Pod Security Admission will be deployed on every cluster in our ongoing pursuit as a community to make Kubernetes security a priority.

 ## Additional resources